 Avoid wearing the exact same colour and go for ones that complement each other instead.
 A good rule of thumb is to select a colour palette and stay within it.
 When in doubt, neutrals or earth tones typically work great.
 Whites, creams, beiges, greys, or browns usually always look good!

 Do your best to match each other in style as well for a more cohesive look.
 Are you going for more casual or dressy?
 Whether it's house party jeans and tees or black tie gala dresses and dress shirt/pants, just be sure you're going to the same party!
 If you can't decide between casual or dressy, bring both!

 I'd recommend staying away from several patterns, bright neon colours, or logos if possible.
+Try to avoid bright loud plaids if possible.
 If you're dying for some colour, a beautiful dress in a bright colour is always fun, just make sure the other outfit colours are toned down to complement, rather than compete with it.
 Same goes for patterns!

 Select Outfits That Complement Your Environment

 When choosing outfits for your shoot, it helps to take into consideration the environment you'll be shooting in.

 When shooting outdoors and in the mountains take a more neutral, earth-toned approach.
 Think white, beige, tan, khaki, light browns, light greys, etc. It will complement the surrounding area and ultimately help keep your images timeless and cohesive!
 You can pop without blending in.
 We want your emotion, connection and mood of the environment to be the main focus, rather than a bright, distracting outfit which pulls attention away from the intimacy.